-Trees in the settlement area are harvested for fuelwood, sawlogs, tent poles, tools, crafts, and many other uses.
-Harvesting practices have changed little in the past few decades.
-The advent of chainsaws and snowmobiles has allowed tree harvesters to execute their trade much more efficiently.
-Most harvesting still occurs during winter months with snowmobiles, although some harvesting along shorelines using boats occurs in the summer months after break up.
+Trees are harvested for fuelwood, sawlogs, tent poles, tools, crafts, and many other uses.
+Harvesting practices have changed little in the past few decades, though the advent of chainsaws and snowmobiles has allowed tree harvesters to execute their trade much more efficiently.
+Most harvesting still occurs during winter months with snowmobiles, although some harvesting occurs using boats along shorelines in the summer months after break up.